zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 SQL PLUS

-- Edit the sqlnet.ora file in /opt/oracle/database/wallet and change the line ?/network/admin:
+- Edit the sqlnet.ora using nano file in /opt/oracle/database/wallet and change the line ?/network/admin:

 Before:
 ```